 Once you’ve got your email out the door, don’t just forget about it.
 Keep an eye on how it performs and identify ways you could improve on it.

 Most importantly, try new things.
-Always be testing – compare what’s worked for you in the past to a new version, and keep what works better.
+Testing is key – compare what’s worked for you in the past to a new version, and keep what works better.
 Then test something new against that.
 And so on.
 You’ll consistently drive improvement.

 This is one of the elements of cold email that Clickback makes easy.
-Thanks to its revolutionary Website Visitor Intelligence™ (WVI) technology, your website visitors are targeted, tracked, and nurtured after clicking on a link in your email campaign.
+Thanks to its revolutionary Website Visitor Intelligence™ (WVI) technology, your website visitors are targeted, tracked, and nurtured.
+All this happens after clicking on a link in your email campaign.
 This gives you valuable insight that you can use to make adjustments and experiment with future campaigns to optimize for even more conversions.